 Resources

-API Status Codes - HTTP Error Handling Reference
+API Status Codes & Error Handling — Statum Reference

-Complete reference of Statum API HTTP status codes.
-Troubleshoot 400, 401, 403, 500 errors and learn how to handle API responses in your M-Pesa, Airtime, and SMS integrations.
+Master Statum API status codes (200, 401, 500).
+Learn to troubleshoot errors and handle responses for M-Pesa, Airtime, and SMS integrations.

 Mastering API status codes is essential for building resilient applications.
 Statum APIs leverage standard HTTP response codes (RFC 2616) to communicate the outcome of every transaction.
 This guide provides a detailed breakdown of success, client-side errors, and server-side issues to help you troubleshoot and optimize your integration.